GiantDwarfRen/Lab_report_3/index.md

 ```

 ## -v, --invert-match
 Invert the sense of matching, to select non-matching lines.
+This can be used to get rid of some words, and search the rest without showing these words.

 1. From `-i` section, we know that "Lucayans" shows up in `./written_2/travel_guides/berlitz2/Bahamas-History.txt`.
 If we just grep "Lucayans" in that `berlitz2` folder, the number found would be just 1.
 However, if we grep "Lucayans" using `-v`, we would found all files in `berlitz2` except `Bahamas-History.txt`.
 ```
 vincentren@ Lab_report_3 % grep -vl "Lucayans" written_2/travel_guides/berlitz2/*.txt > grep-result-invert.txt